 Yes.
 Cloud AI transmits non-public personal information (NPI) to third-party infrastructure, creating structural GLBA Safeguards Rule (16 CFR Part 314) compliance risk.
 The rule requires financial institutions to maintain comprehensive security programs protecting customer NPI - cloud processing introduces vendor dependency that undermines this control.
 On-premises AI hardware from Island Mountain eliminates third-party transmission entirely.

 Cloud AI subscriptions for financial services platforms typically cost $50 to $200 per user per month.
 For 50 users, that totals $30,000 to $120,000 per year.
 Over three years: $90,000 to $360,000 cumulative with no ownership and continued NPI exposure.
-An Island Mountain Summit Base system with two NVIDIA H100 GPUs costs $75,000 to $85,000 as a one-time purchase.
+An Island Mountain build is a one-time purchase, sized and quoted to your workload.
 Cost parity typically reached within year one.

 Regional bank processing 500 loan applications per month.
 Every document stays on our servers.
 GLBA compliance is no longer a question mark.